Skip to content

 Document MysteryJigsawThink-Pair-Share

-Understanding the process of mixing copper and tin to create the much stronger alloy, bronze.
+Understanding the complex process of mixing copper and tin to create the much stronger alloy, bronze, and its technological implications.

 Stations RotationSimulation GameCarousel Brainstorm

-Exploring how the search for tin created trade routes across Europe and the sea.
+Exploring how the demand for tin and copper created extensive trade networks across Britain and Europe, leading to cultural exchange.

 Role PlayHexagonal ThinkingGallery Walk